-#3.
-Something like PledgeIt, but for politics
+#2.
+Something like Blackbox, but for learning

-#5.
-Something that can put estate agents out of business.
+Or something to put estate agents out of business.

 If you're working on any of these, or you want to give it a go, get in touch, because I'd like to help.